Break the Cycle: Heal Your Past, Transform Your Relationships

 The only way out of something is all the way through it. — Maya Angelou

-Kara, Mark, and Lisa all want to change their relationships.
+Kara, Mark, and Lisa all want to break the cycles and heal their relationships.

-whether it’s your relationship with yourself or your partner, reach out.
+whether with yourself or your partner, reach out.

 The names and stories are fictionalized composites of real clients whom I’ve helped.